Importance of Historical Context

 Teaching History Chronologically

 To understand history it is essential that children are given a chronological view of humanity’s extraordinary story.
-If we teach history in random chunks, for example jumping from Victorians to Tudors to World War 1 and 2, pupils will not be able to understand the the accumulation of factors that gave rise to these events and periods.
+If we teach history in random chunks, for example jumping from Victorians to Tudors to World War 1 and 2, pupils will not be able to understand the accumulation of factors that gave rise to these events and periods.
 It is like reading random passages from a novel and expecting to understand the plot, characters and themes.
-The overview of the history curriculum given below provides a guide to the areas we teach but can be subject to change.

 Engaging with History